Zefling/classement-client/README.md

 ## Features

 -   ✅ Stand-alone (without server)
-    -   ✅ Adding images by drag'n drop or copy-paste.
+    -   ✅ Adding images by drag'n drop or copy-paste
-    -   ✅ Adding text under images.
+    -   ✅ Adding text under images
-    -   ✅ Possibility to have tiles with only text: copy-paste or drag'n drop of text (One tile per line).
+    -   ✅ Possibility to have tiles with only text: copy-paste or drag'n drop of text (One tile per line)
     -   ✅ Advanced customization of tiles, lines, background, etc.
-    -   ✅ Image tile:
+    -   ✅ Image tile
-        -   ✅ Reduce size.
+        -   ✅ Reduce size
-        -   ✅ Changesize.
+        -   ✅ Change size
-        -   ✅ Resize.
+        -   ✅ Resize
-    -   ✅ Backup in browser or in Json.
+    -   ✅ Backup in browser or in Json
+        -   ✅ Import (one or more)
-        -   ✅ Import / export all
+        -   ✅ Export all
-    -   ✅ Image export (PNG, JPG or WebP).
+    -   ✅ Image export (PNG, JPG or WebP)
-    -   ✅ In-memory tierlists clone.
+    -   ✅ In-memory tierlists clone
     -   ✅ Tags
     -   ✅ Preferences
 -   ✅ [With server](https://git.ikilote.net/classement/serveur) (in progress)